 The degree system renewed in 1994 divided the basic degree into a lower and higher basic degree: a three-year degree of Bachelor of Art (BA), and a two-year degree of Master of Art (MA).
 Until the end of 1999, it was possible to get a Licentiate of Art degree.

 Helsinki School of Economics

 The School of Business already had a strong heritage stretching back almost 100 years when Aalto University was established in 2010.

-Helsinki Business College, established in 1904, was reorganised and became the School of Economics on 16 January 1911.
+The School of Economics was founded in 1911.
 It was located on Fabianinkatu in central Helsinki.

 In order to graduate, students were required to complete at least four terms of studies at the university.
 Studies included lectures, seminar exercises, laboratory work, and discussion evenings.
 At the time it was established, the School of Economics had a total of 117 students, of which 42 were actual students and 75 people who sat in on lectures.
 The School’s curriculum was designed for two years of studies.

 Students could complete a degree in one of two departments: Business and Industry or Business and Banking.
 Compulsory subjects, for students of both departments, included general economics, statistics, business and business practice, business geography, or business history, legal science, general accounting, and a model office, as well as chemistry and goods and commodities.
 In the early years, attendance at lectures was compulsory and necessary as there were only a few copies of books on business available.